 As consumers, we are looking for transparency in the food supply chain.
 Where is our food coming from?
 Is it safe?
 How was it grown?
 New farming technologies help answer that for fresh greens, herbs, and some veggies, which can be grown almost anywhere.
 For instance, 90% of the salad greens we eat are produced in California and Arizona.
 However, companies like Gotham Greensand BrightFarms let urban dwellers buy locally-grown greens as soon as 24 hours after harvest.
 That certainly has a lot of appeal!
 It is more nutritious, tastes better, and can be cheaper as it cuts out much of the transportation costs.

 Making an Environmental Impact

-Meet the ’Ponics: Hydro, Aero and Aqua
+Meet the ’Ponics: Hydro, Aero, and Aqua

 Aeroponics is a subset of hydroponics, but instead of the minerals and nutrients circulating within the root chamber, it is misted to the roots at regular intervals.
-NASA began studying the feasibility of plants grown aeroponically in 1990 as a way to have crew members grow their own food while circling the earth.
+NASA began studying the feasibility of plants grown aeroponically in 1990 as a way to have crew members grow their own food while circling Earth.

 Where Do These ’Ponics Live?

 Freight Farms is bringing farming to the city. image source: FreightFarms